youzan/vant/src/tab/README.md

 ### Basic Usage

-The first tab is actived by default, you can set `v-model:active` to active specified tab.
+The first tab is active by default, you can set `v-model:active` to active specified tab.

 ```html
 <van-tabs v-model:active="active">